As medicines are a crucial part of medical treatment, it is important to have a good understanding of them.

 As well as a strictly monitored development process, medicines continue to be carefully regulated after they have been granted a license.
 This involves checking for problems, such as reports of previously unknown side effects.

-In rare cases, medicines may be withdrawn if there are significant safety concerns or if the risks of the medicines outweigh potential benefits.
+In rare cases, medicines may be withdrawn if there are significant safety concerns or if the risks of the medicines outweigh the potential benefits.

 Read more about medicine safety and regulation.